UiharuKazari2008/sequenzia-compose/README.md

 * **Issues related to the installation proccess or possibly related to docker should be reported here**
 * Filesystem, backend, and discord should be reported [in the kanmi project](https://github.com/UiharuKazari2008/kanmi/issues)
 * Web interface or its APIs should be reported [in the sequenzia project](https://github.com/UiharuKazari2008/sequenzia/issues)
+* Media Library Indexer should be reported [in the IntelliDex Project](https://github.com/UiharuKazari2008/sequenzia-intellidex/issues)

 ## Quick Commands
 ### Start Server: